htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   to account for this fact.
 If you have written policy expressions of your own that reference *CpuBusyTime* you will need to modify them to use ``$(CpuBusyTimer)`` from one of those templates or make the equivalent change.

-- HTCondor will no longer pass all environment variables to the DAGMan proper manager jobs environment.
-  This may result in DAGMan and its various parts (primarily PRE, POST,& HOLD Scripts) to start failing or change behavior due to missing needed environment variables.
-To revert back to the old behavior or add the missing environment variables to the DAGMan proper jobs environment set the :macro:`DAGMAN_MANAGER_JOB_APPEND_GETENV` configuration option.

 New Features: